What is an AI-Free Photographer?

 — Yoda

-We all say we value authenticity, real relationships, real interactions.
+Everyone says they value authenticity, real relationships, real interactions.

 You can't create an authentic, interesting, real portrait of someone (or yourself) by uploading a bunch of selfies into an AI and asking it to spit back perfectly posed images.
-Because a portrait is fundamentally about a creative process, an interaction between a photographer and their subject that seeks to evoke and show off the subject's unique spark, their charm, their person.
+Because AI cannot feel, cannot connect.

-It is inevitable that humans will always prefer that which is more real, slightly flawed, yet truthful.
-We, being humans, agree with that preference.
-And so we will always underscore that all our images are made with real humans, on real cameras, in the real world.
+We, being humans, share that preference.
+And so all our images are made by real humans, on real cameras, in the real world.

-We feel it is a benefit of working with us that our clients can always say, "Yes, that is the real me.
+It is a benefit of working with us that our clients can always say, "Yes, that is the real me.
 I took the time to show up, interact, and engage in an act of creation that I could be proud of."